fridamei/Portfolio/Image_filters/README.md

 ### Usage
 For python_color2gray.py, numpy_color2gray.py and numba_color2gray.py:
 Takes 1 argument containing the file name (with file type extension, eg .jpg) of the file to be converted.
-Run from command line: python3 python_color2gray.py filename.filetype
+Run from the command line: python3 python_color2gray.py filename.filetype
-(might be an other command for invoking the python interpreter depending on python version and terminal, my Anaconda prompt uses simply py)
+(might be another command for invoking the Python interpreter depending on Python version and terminal, my Anaconda prompt uses simply py)

 For cython_color2gray.py:
-The file containing the cython code needs to be compiled first.
+The file containing the Cython code needs to be compiled first.
 To do so, run the following command: python3 setup.py build_ext --inplace

 Then run the cython_color2gray.py file from the command line, with the file name argument: python3 cython_color2gray.py filename.filetype

-   (For cython code not using command line arguments the file can also be run without a separate run file by invoking the python interpreter (running the command python3 + return) then >>> import filename (where the cython code is written, without filetype extension))
+   (For python code not using command line arguments the file can also be run without a separate run file by invoking the python interpreter (running the command python3 + return) then >>> import filename (where the Cython code is written, without filetype extension))

 ### Dependencies
 OpenCV to process the image